jsluke/library-uranian/content/book/joseph-and-his-friend.md

 author: "Bayard Taylor"
 firstPublished: 1870
 download: https://www.gutenberg.org/ebooks/54863
 summary: "Joseph works on a large family farm that was handed down to him from his parents.
-Cloistered away most of his life, he begins to explore the burgeoning social life among the other young adults in the community."
+He finds love in some unexpected encounters.
+Feeling constricted by country life's societal boundaries, will this new love set him free?
+Or is his fate already settled?"
 tags: ["Romance","Novel"]
 gay: 2
-gayDesc: "This is a quick blurb to justify the rating for how gay the novel is."
-explicit: 0
-explicitDesc: "This is a quick blurb to justify the rating for how explicit the language in the novel is."
+gayDesc: "Joseph falls in love with another man and struggles with his duties to his new wife."
 spotlight: true
 draft: false
 ---